 M E 502 - Problems in Advanced Dynamics

 Application of analytical and graphical methods to problems involving velocities, accelerations, working and inertia forces.
 Prerequisite: ME 341; or graduate standing.

 M E 503 - Internal Combustion Engines

-Thermodynamic analysis, thermo-chemistry, and performance characteristics of spark ignition and compression ignition engines Prerequisites: ME 301 and ME 302; or graduate standing
+Thermodynamic analysis, thermo-chemistry, and performance characteristics of spark ignition and compression ignition engines.
+Prerequisite: ME 301 and ME 302; or graduate standing.

 M E 507 - Nuclear Energy

 Introduction to nuclear reactors, the physics of nuclear radiations and interactions, the effects of radiation on people, and the issues and potentials that will govern the future use of nuclear energy.
 Prerequisite: consent of instructor; senior or graduate standing; PHY 201.

 Nature and characteristics of solar energy as a renewable energy resource.
 Solar geometry and radiation.
 Thermodynamics of solar systems; emphasis on 2nd Law considerations.
 Performance characteristics of collectors, storage systems, house heating systems, cooling and refrigeration, and photovoltaics.
 Comprehensive design project.
 Theory and performance characteristics of solar devices and application to design of a comprehensive solar energy system.
 Prerequisite: ME 415 or consent of instructor.